Get Crafty as a Cocktail Bartender

 When you work in a hotel or high end cocktail lounge, you have way more time to interact with your guests.
 Meaning you can really get a feel for who they are and what they like, which is very important when selecting cocktails for them.
 You may get lucky and have that adventurous person who will be your ginny pig so to speak, try anything you throw at them.
 This is a great way to find out if you have the magic touch and they are putting their trust in your capable hands.
 Don’t be intimidated by people in a hotel or martini lounge, they are there to be wowed and to enjoy themselves, work with them and make sure they return!

 Having knowledge of your spirits and liqueurs is huge in craft cocktailing, what goes with what and what is in season for people to drink.
 Usually guests like lighter spirits in the Spring/Summer and heavier, more spicy spirits in the Fall/Winter to warm them up.
 Have some fun with holidays and seasons, lots of different colours and tastes.
-Remember everyones palate is different so don’t go off the deep end with spices and bitters, but don’t be afraid to play and experiment.
+Remember everyones palate is different.
+Don’t go off the deep end with spices and bitters, but don’t be afraid to play and experiment.
 Guests will appreciate someone who knows their stuff but isn’t afraid to experiment.

 Learn Some Bartending History